 A Heartfelt THANK YOU to our Sponsors and Volunteers

 At its dedication in 2013, the Veterans Memorial Park was valued at an estimated $720,000, including the value of the land, in-kind materials and labor, and the cost of the plaques, the splash pad, and other features of the Park.
-It would not have been possible to build this park without the dedication and commitment of many individuals and businesses, and we are eternally grateful for each and every one of them.
+It would not have been possible to build this park without the commitment and generosity of many individuals and businesses, and we are eternally grateful for each and every one of them.

 Thanks to the many volunteers and people who have donated materials and funds to bring this project together.
 We could not have created this without you!